Curated OER

 Live Paintings

-Students research various works of art, write essays, and create live performance art pieces in this 2-day Art, History, and/or Language Arts lesson plan for 7th and 8th grade.
-The use of a digital camera to capture the "live"...
+Pupils research various works of art, write essays, and create live performance art pieces in this 2-day Art, History, and/or Language Arts lesson for 7th and 8th grade.
+The use of a digital camera to capture the "live" performance is...

 Facing History and Ourselves